deanglukler/_hw/databases/mongo.md

 - db

-To display the database you are using, type db:
+//To display the database you are using, type db:

 - show collections

-might show collections i dunno?
+//might show collections i dunno?

 ---